Error handling

 However, you can still write Result<String, OtherError>

-to get a specific.
+to use a specific

-other type.
+specify any other type.

 The Error